-1. B. is a young man from Guatemala.
-USCIS retains initial jurisdiction over his application for asylum because he was designated as an Unaccompanied Immigrant Child (UIC) when he entered the United States.
-He is not currently in removal proceedings.
+5. B. is a young man from Guatemala.
+USCIS retains initial jurisdiction over his application for asylum because he was designated as an unaccompanied immigrant child when he entered the United States, even though he will be in removal proceedings.
 B. speaks Spanish and lives in central Wisconsin.
 (19-0133272) \Urgent\

 Gang members in Guatemala threatened, assaulted, and forcibly recruited B. on his way to and from school on multiple occasions.
 The gang demanded that B. extort stores and sell drugs for them, and they offered to give him a weapon to carry while did those things.
-When B. refused to join the gang, gang members beat him badly and told B. that they would kill him and his family if he continued to refuse their orders.
+When B. refused to join the gang, gang members beat him and told B. that they would kill him and his family if he continued to refuse their orders.
 The gang then threatened and assaulted B.'s father.
 Fearing for his life and the safety of his family, B. fled to the United States in March 2019.
 Although B. was issued a Notice to Appear (NTA) when he entered the United States, the Department of Homeland Security (DHS) has not yet filed B.'s NTAs with the immigration court.
-Unless and until B.'s NTA is filed with the immigration court, he is not yet in removal proceedings.
 USCIS must receive B's skeletal asylum application by March 11, 2020.
-His affidavit and other supporting documents will be due one week prior to his interview at the asylum office, which will likely occur 4-6 weeks after filing.
+All affidavits and other supporting documents will be due one week prior to his interview at the asylum office, which will likely occur 4-6 weeks after filing.
+NIJC staff are currently working with B. to prepare supporting documentation for his case.